MetaMelange/H4ckIT-CTF-2016/F1r3d&H4ck3d - Egypt/Solution.md

 ##### WPA2/PSK

-In the captured traffic was also a between a Client and the FLAGPART2 Network.
+In the captured traffic was also a handshake between a Client and the FLAGPART2 Network.
-It is possible to bruteforce the password of a WPA2/PSK Network if you have a handshake captured.
+It is possible to bruteforce the password of a WPA2/PSK Network if you have captured a handshake.

-We tried the password.lst in the test folder, and the rockyou wordlist with Hashcat to crack the password, but it wasn't there.
+We tried the password.lst file in the test folder, and the rockyou wordlist with [hashcat](https://hashcat.net/hashcat/) to crack the password, but the password wasn't there.
 Then cluosh found a link to a password list in one of the word documents.
 This was the key for the solution.
-The used password was in the passwordlist.
-And we cracked the password via [hashcat](https://hashcat.net/hashcat/)
+The used password was in the passwordlist and we cracked the password via [hashcat](https://hashcat.net/hashcat/)

 <br />
 #####The Flag